timebis/goEpexSpot/README.md

 - **Account on RTE API Website**: You must have an account to access the RTE API.
 [Sign up or log in here](https://data.rte-france.com).
 - **Subscription to the "Wholesale Market" API**: Access requires a subscription to this specific API.
 Without it, you will encounter a 403 error.
 [Subscribe here](https://data.rte-france.com/catalog/-/api/market/Wholesale-Market/v2.0#).

+data is updated beetween 13:00 and 14:00 (french time).
+Before this time today's data is fetched.
+After that time next day data is fetched.

 ## Usage Example

 ```go